LoginRadius/engineering-portal/content/login-security/index.md

 [Multi-factor authentication](https://www.loginradius.com/blog/start-with-identity/2019/06/what-is-multi-factor-authentication/) or MFA is adding multiple layers to the login process.
 If a hacker has compromised one of the factors, the chances of another factor still being compromised are low, so having multiple authentication factors offers a greater degree of certainty about the login security of consumers.

-However, note that each security layer should be guarded by a different category: something your consumers know, something they have, or something they are.
+However, note that each security layer should be guarded by a different tags: something your consumers know, something they have, or something they are.
 For example, if your consumer has associated their phone number as the second layer of authentication, a one-time passcode (OTP) will be sent to the phone.
 So, if hackers do not have the phone, they cannot get the code, meaning they cannot log in.

 [![enterprise-buyer-guide-to-consumer-identity](enterprise-buyer-guide-to-consumer-identity.png)](https://www.loginradius.com/resource/the-enterprise-buyers-guide-to-consumer-identity/)